utwente-interaction-lab/MQTT-Communication/README.md

 If you choose a different name for the file passwords are stored in or location.
 The "```/etc/mosquitto/credentials```" will be something else.
  When the lines have been added close the editor with ```ctrl x``` and press ```y``` to confirm.
  To enforce the new rules in the config  type ```sudo service mosquitto restart``` in the command prompt.
- To have an easy overview of messages being send on your broker you can use a tool like [MQTT explorer](http://mqtt-explorer.com/).

  ## Setup MQTT on Windows 10
  Start with downloading the MQTT.exe from [here](https://mosquitto.org/download/) and grab the mosquitto-x.x.x-install-windows-x64.exe file under Windows.